-At Nunes Law, our Traumatic Brain Injury attorneys in Fresno understand the incredible challenges our clients throughout California face after vehicle collisions or other incidents have impacted their quality of life, requiring them to work tirelessly to rebuild their overall health and wellness.
+At Law Offices of Frank M. Nunes, Inc, our Traumatic Brain Injury attorneys in Fresno understand the incredible challenges our clients throughout California face after vehicle collisions or other incidents have impacted their quality of life, requiring them to work tirelessly to rebuild their overall health and wellness.

 Unfortunately, according to the Centers for Disease Control, every 23 seconds throughout the country, someone suffers a Traumatic Brain Injury or TBI.